lchehami/lchehami.github.io/_showcase/default/soccoro.md

     <p>
         The <strong>Université Polytechnique Hauts-de-France / IEMN</strong>
         was one of the project partners.
-The TPIA group at IEMN/UPHF contributed to ultrasound-based approaches for biofilm activity monitoring and corrosion detection on steel coupons.
+I contributed to ultrasound-based approaches for corrosion monitoring and detection on steel coupons.
     </p>

     <p>
-        A dedicated ultrasonic instrumentation was designed and calibrated before testing on industrial full-scale sites.
+        A dedicated ultrasonic instrumentation was designed and calibrated before testing on industrial full-scale sites (Many Thanks Maxime Farin for that !).
     </p>

     <hr />